Rais Shaikh: Burial Controversy During Covid-19

 On March 30, 2020, Municipal Commissioner Praveen Pardeshi stated that people who die of Coronavirus should be cremated and not buried, irrespective of their religion.
 Asif Zakaria, corporator from Bandra, informed Rais about this advisory.
 There was a vague line in the advisory which states that those who want to bury their relatives or family members should go out of Mumbai.
 Rais opposed this and said it was unreasonable and highly discriminatory against one religion.
 The circular was amended and the revised version which was published stated that dead bodies can be buried in crematoriums.

 One-rupee Clinic

 Rais introduced the concept of a one-rupee clinic in Bhiwandi and also initiated a door to door campaign right from the early days of the pandemic hitting the country.
 Under this campaign, the oxygen level of every individual was examined.
 All the other necessary tests to check the symptoms of Covid-19 were done.
 After doing these tests, one could see the result in 15 minutes.

+Social Work and Ahtesaab Foundation

+Aanchal: Maternity Care Program

+Aanchal is an initiative by Ahtesaab Foundation focused on supporting maternal health among underprivileged women in Bhiwandi.
+It provides basic prenatal care, nutritional support, and pregnancy-related awareness.

+Health Camps and Cataract Treatment

+Ahtesaab Foundation conducts monthly health camps in Bhiwandi, offering free check-ups and follow-up consultations for early detection of medical issues.
+The foundation also facilitates free cataract surgeries for senior citizens, addressing the high cost barrier to treatment.

+Jashn-E-Taleem: Annual Student Festival

+Jashn-E-Taleem is an annual educational festival organized by Ahtesaab Foundation, offering students from Bhiwandi a platform to participate in various competitions such as quiz, calligraphy, singing, and rangoli.
+The event promotes self-expression, creativity, and inter-school engagement across academic levels.

+Support for BNCMC Schools

+Ahtesaab Foundation has provided basic infrastructure to five BNCMC schools, including benches, fans, and computer labs.
+School Nos.
+22 and 62 were fully renovated with a library, science labs, and a multipurpose turf.
+The foundation has also conducted student eye camps, distributed 306 pairs of shoes, and provided over 80,000 books across 67 schools.

+Women Achievers Award

+As part of the Jashn-E-Taleem program, Ahtesaab Foundation confers the Women Achievers Award to recognize women who have successfully launched and sustained small businesses, promoting entrepreneurship and self-reliance.

+Women Self-Help Groups

+Ahtesaab Foundation has facilitated the formation of 12 self-help groups (SHGs) and the Rais Area Level Federation in Bhiwandi.
+Initially formed by housewives, these groups have evolved into community-led enterprises, enabling women to engage in small-scale business activities and entrepreneurship.